ZupIT/ritchie-docs/content/en/Getting started/Upgrade cli.md

 {{% /alert %}}

-To upgrade the Ritchie CLI version when this warning appears, run the following command:
+If you want to upgrade the Ritchie CLI version when this warning appears, run the following command:

 ```text
 rit upgrade
 ```

-#### Example of the command output for the 2.6.0 version
+#### **Example of the command output for the 2.6.0 version**

 ```text
 ➜ rit upgrade